Faerûn: Middle lands

 The western part of Faerûn includes the nations south of Waterdeep and north of the Shining Sea, that border along the Sea of Swords.
-The west includes the city of Baldur's Gate (named for the great seafaring hero Balduran) the library-fortress of Candlekeep, both considered among "D&D's most iconic locations", the nations of Amn, Tethyr, Calimshan, the region of Western Heartlands and the elven stronghold of Evereska.
+The west includes the city of Baldur's Gate (named for the great seafaring hero Balduran) the library-fortress of Candlekeep, both considered among "D&D's most iconic locations", the nations of Amn, Tethyr, Calimshan, the region of Western Heartlands, and the elven stronghold of Evereska.
 These regions were the setting for the Baldur's Gate series of computer games.
-To the west in the vast ocean called the Trackless Sea is a multitude of islands, collectively named the Nelanther Isles.
-Other island kingdoms include the gnomish realm of Lantan, the country of Nimbral and, further west, the Moonshae Isles.
+To the west, in the vast ocean called the Trackless Sea, is a multitude of islands collectively named the Nelanther Isles.
+Other island kingdoms include the gnomish realm of Lantan, the country of Nimbral and, further north and west, the Moonshae Isles and Ruathym.

 The Bloodstone Lands module from TSR.

 With the exception of the Shining Plains, the interior lands of Faerûn lie along the irregular coastline of the western Sea of Fallen Stars.
-In the north the Dragonmere arm of the sea extends far to the west, ending close to the Western Heartlands.
+In the north, the Dragonmere arm of the sea extends far to the west, ending close to the Western Heartlands.
 To the south, the Vilhon Reach forms a second arm leading to the southwest.
 The notable areas within this region include Chondath, Cormyr, the Dragon Coast, Hlondeth, the Pirate Isles and Prespur, Sembia (and its largest city of Selgaunt), Sespech, Turmish, and the Shining Plains.

 Along the eastern expanses of the Sea of Fallen Stars, the water forms a long arm that travels to the east before turning south to become the Alamber Sea.
 The northern nations of this mysterious area are termed the "Unapproachable East" and the southern nations the "Old Empires" in campaign setting publications.
-This region includes the nations of Aglarond, Ashanath, Altumbel, Mulhorand, Murghôm, Thay and Unther.
+This region includes the nations of Aglarond, Ashanath, Altumbel, Mulhorand, Murghôm, Thay, and Unther.
 Chondalwood is a long, forested region to the south of Chondath and Chessenta.
 Thay is a magocracy ruled by the Red Wizards which was described in the 1988 publication FR6: Dreams of the Red Wizards.
 The nation has made multiple attempts to invade neighboring countries and following a civil war, the lich Szass Tam became Thay's leader.
 Shannon Appelcline, author of Designers & Dragons, highlighted that "Thay doesn't have an obvious real-world derivation like some of the Realms.
 The wizards rebelled from the Egyptian-based Mulhorand, while their occupied land is somewhat reminiscent of India.
 However the best parallel to Thay may actually be Stygia, an evil land from Robert E. Howard's Conan stories".

 Tharsult is an island of unscrupulous traders in the Shining Sea.